OliverStone01/Make-an-app-in-8-days-2025/lesson-3/lesson-3.md

 Similarly to the first lesson, the image is way to big and is stretched over the entire screen.
 What we need to do now is add the `.resizable()` modifier to the element so that we can change its size.
 Then we need to add the `.aspectRatio(contentMode: .fit)` so that the image fits the screen.
 The last modifier we are going to use on the image is `.cornerRadius(15)` to round the corners of the image.

-Next, because we want to add text below the image, we are going to place this image element inside of a `VStack` which allows us to stack mulitple elements.
+Next, because we want to add text below the image, we are going to place this image element inside of a `VStack` which allows us to stack multiple elements.

 Now, below the image inside of the VStack, we are going to add the text elements.
 ```